In This Article

 While water consumption is a critical part of keeping our bodies healthy, it is possible to over hydrate.
 “Drinking too much water can actually lead to a condition called water intoxication, in which excess water dilutes out important blood electrolytes such as sodium, potassium, magnesium and calcium,” Anegawa says.

-This can lead to complications like muscle cramping, weakness, heart arrhythmias and fatal brain swelling, but Anegawa says the more severe complications are rare and would require drinking in excess of a gallon or two of water each day.
+This can lead to complications like muscle cramping, weakness, heart arrhythmias and fatal brain swelling, but the more severe complications are rare and would require drinking in excess of a gallon or two of water each day, according to Anegawa.

 Signs of dehydration